KeshavSingal/FEC1_490/README.md

 # FEC1_490
-FastAPI, Python backend, Angular frontend, Oracle Database Hi There, welcome to our APS490 Project
+Hi, welcome to our APS490 app
+It used a Python/FastApi backend, Angular 17 frontend, SQL/oracle DB database To run the app, run uvicorn main:app --reload